 Remember to “stop and smell the trees” because the cracks in the bark of a Jeffrey Pine smell like butterscotch (some people say vanilla), before you continue on to the historical town of Benton Hot Springs, population 13 1⁄2 according to historical marker sign as you enter town.

-Once a thriving town of 5,000 or more inhabitants, the natural mineral springs provided relief for the aches and pains of mining work, and today’s travelers can still enjoy a good hot soak, complete with lodging and campsites, at the Inn at Benton Hot Springs.
-And then finally we reach the eastern terminus of SR120, at the town of Benton, also known as Benton Station, where Highway 6 runs north-south between Tonopah and on the way to and from Las Vegas.
+Once a thriving town of 5,000 or more inhabitants, the natural mineral springs provided relief for the aches and pains of mining work, and today’s travelers can still enjoy a good hot soak, complete with lodging and campsites at the Inn at Benton Hot Springs.
+And then finally, we reach the eastern terminus of SR120 at the town of Benton, also known as Benton Station, where Hwy.
+6 runs north-south between Tonopah and on the way to and from Las Vegas.

 The End of the Road

 And there you have it, State Route 120 from end to end.

 You can see that SR120 has much to offer, including a wide range of geography and history, a vast array of recreational activities to satisfy the young as well as the young at heart, something for the outdoors enthusiast or those seeking a spot for quiet contemplation, not to mention anyone who enjoys great food, wine tasting and some spa-style pampering.

 Take your time as you travel State Route 120 across central and eastern California through the farm and ranch lands of the California Central Valley in the west, the gold rush towns in the foothills of the Sierra Nevada, the high mountain roads of Yosemite National Park and the stark and unique landscape of the eastern Sierra’s and high-desert area.

 Note: Tioga Pass thru Yosemite is a seasonal highway.
 Check the road status before embarking in your trip.

 Yosemite Highway 120 Chamber of Commerce & Groveland Yosemite Visitor Center

 1422 Grove Avenue